-While looking deeper into the portfolio, it is revealed that the fund management team at Axis Mutual Fund is not shy of taking bets in a controlled manner.
-Of the 24 stock portfolio of the fund, the investment made by this scheme is more than 1% of the market capitalization of that investee company.
+The portfolio reveals that the fund management team at Axis Mutual Fund is not shy of taking bets in a controlled manner.
+Of the 24 stock portfolio, the investment made by this scheme is more than 1% of the market capitalization in 5 of the investee companies

-These 5 stocks represent almost 15% of the assets of the Axis Focused 25 Fund and these are some conviction bets that this fund has taken.
+These 5 stocks represent almost 15% of the assets of the Axis Focused 25 Fund.
+These are some conviction bets that this fund has taken.

-1. The Axis Focused 25 Fund is one of the fastest growing funds in the entire mutual fund space and is close to crossing the ₹10,000 crores mark in the near future.
-The fund has delivered superlative performance for many quarters and years now and has been in the top top quartile of multicap funds often ranking in the top 3 funds from a performance perspective
+1. The Axis Focused 25 Fund is one of the fastest growing funds in the entire mutual fund space.
+It is close to crossing the ₹10,000 crores mark in the near future.
+The fund has delivered superlative performance for many quarters and years now.
+And has been in the top top quartile of multicap funds often ranking in the top 3 funds

 2. The fund follows a clearly defined investment strategy that revolves around finding sustainable businesses with strong competitive advantages and free cash flows.
-It seeks out businesses with high ROE, high ROCE and high net margins – and does not mind paying a premium to acquire a stake in these great businesses.
+It seeks out businesses with high ROE, high ROCE and high net margins.
+And the fund does not mind paying a premium to acquire a stake in these great businesses.

-3. Axis Focused 25 Fund divides its entire portfolio into core, cyclical and emerging themes which allows it to manage risk better and also take calculated bets to generate alpha for it’s investors
+3. Axis Focused 25 Fund divides its entire portfolio into core, cyclical and emerging themes.
+This allows the fund to manage risk better and also take calculated bets to generate alpha for it’s investors

 Overall, it is no surprise that I see the Axis Focused 25 Fund emerging in the charts of India’s Best Mutual Fund SIPs for 2020 in many publications.